zalacer/projects-tn/README.md

     configuration file and the git assembly plugin.
 After building the assembly jar, running it on my laptop computed the factorial of 100K in 5 seconds (with output redirected to a file).
-This project is configured for Scala 2.10.4 and sbt 0.13.7 and should work with later versions of scala and some earlier versions of sbt
+This project is configured for Scala 2.10.4 and sbt 0.13.7 and should work with later versions of scala and some earlier versions of sbt.

+JAX-RSdemo1 is a demo RESTful web service project implemented using JAX-RS and Apache CXF.
+This is
+    a Maven Java project exported from Eclipse.
+A review of RESTful web services and instructions for building a RESTful web services project in Eclipse are in JAX-RSdemo1/RESTful-Web-Services.pdf.